What is Essential Thrombocythemia?

 Additionally, about 50% of patients with essential thrombocythemia have an enlarged spleen.
 Many people experience this as a feeling of fullness near the stomach.

 Sometimes one of the first symptoms of essential thrombocythemia is a blood clot that blocks blood flow in your brain.
 This is called a stroke.
 Signs and symptoms of a stroke include:

 - Weakness or numbness on one side of the body

 - Slurred speech

 - Double vision4

 Some patients also experience bleeding as a symptom of thrombocythemia.
 This is rare, and symptoms include:

 Advanced cases may include additional symptoms:

-What is a common prognosis for essential thrombocythemia?
+What is a common prognosis?